Morris88826/gender_speaker/README.md

    * A qualitative analysis, using algorithms of dimensionality reduction and clustering and visualizing the results.

 ## Get Started
-Please run [preprocess.ipynb](./preprocess.ipynb) to generate the info.csv before running any task.
+Install the environment
 ```
 conda create -n gender_speaker python=3.10 -y
 pip install -r requirements.txt
 ```
+Please run [preprocess.ipynb](./preprocess.ipynb) to generate the info.csv before running any task.